Nano-Clear Property Overview

 2. Replace the existing paint system using the same conventional systems (epoxy topcoat, polyurethane or latex).

-3. Enhance and extend the surface life of "New" or "Oxidized" painted assets by 10+ years using Nano-Clear.
+3. Enhance and extend the surface life of 'new' or 'oxidised' painted assets by 10+ years using Nano-Clear.

-Nano-Clear Coatings penetrate deep into the smallest pores within newly painted or highly oxidized paint surfaces to form a highly cross-link dense / hard coat surface.
-Nano-Clear Coatings provide dramatically longer surface protection over conventional automotive, marine, aerospace and industrial paints including epoxies and polyurethanes.
+Nano-Clear coatings penetrate deep into the smallest pores within newly painted or highly oxidised paint surfaces to form a highly cross-link dense/hard coat surface.
+Nano-Clear coatings provide dramatically longer surface protection over conventional automotive, marine, aerospace and industrial paints including epoxies and polyurethanes.
 How can we make this claim?
-Nano-Clear Coatings provide dramatically higher crosslink density over conventional one-component and two-component coating systems.
-Nano-Clear Coatings prevent UV degradation of the substrate by absorbing harmful UV rays.
+Nano-Clear coatings provide dramatically higher crosslink density over conventional one-component and two-component coating systems.
+Nano-Clear coatings prevent UV degradation of the substrate by absorbing harmful UV rays.

 What is crosslink density and why is it important in coatings?
 Crosslink density is defined as the concentration of chemical bonds within a polymer.
 Higher concentrations of chemical bonds within a polymer improve physical properties.
 Conversely, lower concentrations of chemical bonds within a polymer decrease physical properties.
 Increasing crosslink density increases material hardness, chemical resistance and long-term UV resistance.